-Install construction entrance.

-- Clear trees and brush.
-Cleared material shall be removed from the site or chipped for use in stabilizing the - Install silt fence or staked haybale perimeter erosion controls as shown on the plot plan.
-The Zoning and Wetlands Officer shall be contacted for an inspection after all soil erosion and sediment controls are in place. - Grub stumps from the development area.
+- 1. Limits of disturbance and proposed improvements shall be staked by a Connecticut licensed land surveyor. - 2.
+Install construction entrance. - 3.
+Clear trees and brush.
+Cleared material shall be removed from the site or chipped for use in stabilizing the - 4.
+Install silt fence or staked haybale perimeter erosion controls as shown on the plot plan. - 5.
+Grub stumps from the development area.
 Stumps shall be removed from the site an be properly disposed of.
-No stumps, brush or other unsuitable materials shall be buried on site. - Strip topsoil and stockpile on site for use in final site stabilization.
+No stumps, brush or other unsuitable materials shall be buried on site. - 6.
+Strip topsoil and stockpile on site for use in final site stabilization.
 Stockpiles shall be protected with a perimeter silt fence or staked haybale barrier.
 If stockpiles will be in place for an extended time period, they shall be stabililized with a vegetative cover. - Rough grade the site for the installation of the house foundation and driveway. - 8.
 Install the foundation and driveway as shown on the plot plan.
 Continue construction of the house. - 9.
-Install utilities to the house.

-10. When house construction and weather conditions permit, the site shall be permanently stabilized with topsoil, seed and mulch to establish a permanent vegetative cover.
+Install utilities to the house. - 10.
+When house construction and weather conditions permit, the site shall be permanently stabilized with topsoil, seed and mulch to establish a permanent vegetative cover.
 Temporary perimeter controls shall be removed and disposed of when the site has been permanently stabilized.